1. NAME AND

 The Editor shall either be a full or co-opted Member of the Committee, and shall follow the guidelines set down by the Committee of SCSBTS.8.
 SOCIETY ACCOUNTS

-(a) Bank accounts shall be held in the name of the Society at a bank deemed appropriate by the Committee into which all revenue of the Society shall be paid, and from which withdrawal shall be made on the signature of the Treasurer, and one other Officer of the Society from a panel of four appointed by the Committee.
+(a) Bank accounts shall be held in the name of the Society at a bank deemed appropriate by the Committee into which all revenue of the Society shall be paid, and from which withdrawal shall be made on the signature of the Treasurer, and one other Officer of the Society from a panel of three appointed by the Committee.

 (b) The Accounts of the Society shall be prepared and certified annually, by a qualified accountant who shall not be a member of the Society, and presented to the members at the Annual General Meeting.
 Members can request in writing and enclosing a SAE a copy of the accounts 14 days before the AGM.
 NOTE: Certification of accounts must be carried out by one qualified accountant or two individuals with accountancy experience.
 Those undertaking the certification must be independent from those who prepared the accounts.9.
 SUBSCRIPTIONS